-- 2. (Animation Producer) toolbar
+- 2. (Animation Director) toolbar

 - 3. Event list

 - 4. Timeline

 - 5. Master Time Slider

 - 6. "Movie Creation" Menu

 - 7. "More Options" Menu

-A new widget becomes visible, hosting the Animation Producer's user interface.
-Clicking on the stopwatch button creates a new keyframe in the Animation Producer timeline and the event is listed in the left panel of the user interface.
-If you hold the mouse cursor above the small orange diamond symbol 🔷 in the timeline panel, it will activate a small input field where you can adjust the time and the accompanying value for the port that it's associated with.
+A new widget becomes visible, hosting the Animation Director's user interface.
+Clicking on the stopwatch button in the Properties of a module creates a new keyframe in the Animation Director timeline and the event is listed in the left panel of the user interface.
+If you hold the mouse

 In order to adjust the schedule, you can simply drag the diamond icon to the desired position on the timeline.